SatoshiUnit/ET_model/README.md

 (Note: an arrow represents a market, pointing from seller to buyer)
 ![Diagram of PBS](noET.png "No ET, PBS")
 With ET, the bundle of rights is no longer **_endowed_** by the protocol to the proposer, but sold, using a market mechanism (primary ET market).
-Ex-ante secondary ET sale, the secondary market can be considered as nested by the primary market.
+Ex ante the ET holder's decision on whether to exercise, or sell the ticket, the secondary ET market can be considered as nested by the primary market.
-![Diagram of PBS with ET ex ante secondary sale](withET.png "With ET, ex-ante secondary sale, PBS") However, ex-post secondary ET sale, that is, should the ET holder decide not to exercise, the secondary market becomes the bridge between primary ET market and the PBS market.
+![Diagram of PBS with ET ex ante secondary sale](withET.png "With ET, ex-ante secondary sale, PBS") However, should the ET holder decide to sell instead of exercise, the secondary market becomes the bridge between primary ET market and the PBS market.
 ![Diagram of PBS with ET ex post secondary sale](ET_secondary.png "With ET, ex-post secondary sale, PBS")
 ## The Model